Marlrus/node-ts-mongoose-pagination/notes/01initial-setup.md

 To use the shell we just ron `mongo`.

+As an additional note, you can set up the process to **execute automatically at booting**.
+It takes 61MB of RAM.

 ### Throuble shooting.

 My service was not starting, and it was exiting with a status code of 14 that gave no useful information.
 Thankfully [this article](https://medium.com/@adhityad3v/mongodb-code-exited-status-14-f9f9f3d3e244) saved me.
 I had to find a .sock file inside temp: